Medically Essential Service

-Do you have special medical equipment at home?
-Let us know.
 Our Medically Essential Service can help you or someone you love who is dependent on electric-powered medical equipment.
-This service provides extra services, like pre-notifications before a major hurricane.
-However, it does not guarantee service nor provide an exemption from paying electric bills.
+This service provides extra services such as Pre-notifications before a major hurricane.
+However, it does not guarantee service nor provide an exemption from paying electric bill.

-Any residential customer whose electric service is medically essential is eligible to join if that medical condition has been certified by a physician licensed to practice in the state of Florida.
+Any FPL residential customer whose electric service is medically essential is eligible to join if that medical condition has been certified by a physician licensed to practice in Florida.

 Electric service is considered essential if you’re dependent on electric-powered equipment as specified by a physician to avoid: